Cascade Caverns: Description

 Cascade Caverns maintains a temperature range of 60–65 °F all year round.
 A 45- to 60-minute commercial tour passes through 0.5 mi of flowstone corridors and winding chambers, which leads 132 ft below the surface and into the Cathedral Room.

 Below the Cathedral Room is another cave that is only accessible through a drainpipe that was installed in the early 1960s after the natural passage collapsed during a flood.
 Adventure Tours to the lower cave are given by expert cavers by reservation only.
 The sump at the bottom of the Lower Cave is about 230 ft below the surface.

-The cave was host to Texas’ only cavern with a natural interior waterfall.
+The cave was host to Texas' only cavern with a natural interior waterfall.
 Originally, seven waterfalls were in the cavern.
-A very bad drought in the 1950s caused all of the waterfalls to dry up, except for the one in the Cathedral Room.
+The 1950s Texas drought caused all of the waterfalls to dry up, except for the one in the Cathedral Room.
 It would either not run or unexpectedly flood the room, so in the 1960s, the original source of the water was sealed up and an artificial waterfall was installed to mimic the original one without the danger of flooding.
 This very feature, the cascading waterfall, had earned the cave its name.
 The cave is 95% alive and water droplets persistently fall upon the cave formations.
 The primary formations found in the cave are soda straws.
 Most are quite short because of frequent flooding.

 The cave is home to unusual insects, including cave crickets (Rhaphidophoridae) and cave beetles (Rhadine persephone).
 Also to be found in the cave are microscopic creatures called Stygobromus dejectus, the Cascade Caverns amphipod.
 Also, amphibians, crawfish, reptiles, tricolored bats (Pipistrellus), and the rare Cascade Caverns neotenic salamanders live in the cave.
 Known as the Cascade Caverns salamander or Kendall County salamander, it can only be found in Cascade Caverns and another regional cave, the Cave Without a Name.

 Mastodon remains, saber-toothed cat bones (Smilodon), American bison bones, and other animal parts have been found in the cave.
 Native American artifacts, human remains, and even a pistol were reportedly found during excavation of the front room.
 Most of these items disappeared during the closure in the early 1940s.

 Tours are run year-round, with only rare closings due to flooding.
 A dam protects the cave from unexpected flash flooding.
 Quite a few floods have happened throughout the years that have affected the cave.
 Naturally, the cave formed with the help of flooding, with water helping to carve out the rock.
 During the exploration in 1931, white fish were reported to be in the cave.
 After the natural flow of water was inhibited with the dam, these fish are no longer seen.